filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 	BatchPreCommits = true
 	# maximum precommit batch size up to 256 sectors - batches will be sent immediately above this size
 	MaxPreCommitBatch = 256
-	# minimum precommit batch size, no less than 1
-	MinPreCommitBatch = 1
 	# how long to wait before submitting a batch after crossing the minimum batch size
 	PreCommitBatchWait = "24h0m0s"
 	# time buffer for forceful batch submission before sectors/deal in batch would start expiring